-As a designer and jeweller by trade, I have 10 years’ experience creating Fine Jewellery for prominent Jewellery houses around Australia and for private clients.
-I loved working with metal, diamonds and gemstones but at some point, started to feel drawn to more natural materials for example wood and ceramics.
-Combining this new found appreciated of these materials with my love of all things natural and ethical, I launched Woodfolk in August 2013.
+As a designer and jeweller by trade, I have 10 years’ experience creating fine jewellery for prominent jewellery houses around Australia and for private clients.
+I loved working with metal, diamonds and gemstones, but at some point I started to feel drawn to more natural materials such as wood and ceramics.
+Combining this newfound appreciation of these materials with my love of all things natural and ethical, I launched Woodfolk in August 2013.

 Woodfolk has given me the opportunity to express my creativity and apply my trade in a more authentic way, with inspiration coming from nature, my travels in third world countries and collaborations with the artisans I work with and their cultures.
 I’m proud to say that Woodfolk is now stocked in more than 70 stores around Australia, and over the last 4.5 years has developed a strong and loyal following.

 What is something others wouldn't know about starting an ethical business that you think they should?

 I feel that starting an ethical business goes beyond just financial success.
 Of course, a prospering business is important as it supports you to continue and grow, however an ethical business runs deeper and gives you the opportunity to make social changes in this world.
 You’d be surprised at how much more important that becomes.
 For me that’s where I get excited and inspired to keep doing the work I’m doing.

 What has been the most challenging thing you have uncovered since the beginning?